Vertex algebras and quantum master equation: Introduction

-To facilitate geometric applications of effective renormalization methods, it would be key to connect renormalized quantities to geometric objects.
+To facilitate geometric applications of effective renormalization methods, it would be crucial to connect renormalized quantities to geometric objects.
 We will be mainly interested in quantum field theory with gauge symmetries.
 The most general framework of quantizing gauge theories is the \BV formalism \cite{BV}, where the quantum consistency of gauge transformations is described by the so-called \emph{quantum master equation}.
 There have developed several mathematical approaches to incorporate \BV formalism with renormalizations since their birth.
 The central quantity of all approaches lies in the renormalized quantum master equation.
-In this paper, we will mainly discuss the formalism in \cite{Kevin-book}, which has developed a convenient framework that is also rooted in the homotopic culture of derived algebraic geometry.
+In this paper, we will mainly discuss the perturbative formalism in \cite{Kevin-book}, which has developed a convenient framework that is rooted in the homotopic culture of derived algebraic geometry.
 A brief introduction to the philosophy of this approach is discussed in Section \ref{section-BV}.

-The simplest nontrivial example is given by quantum mechanical models, which can be viewed as quantum field theories in one dimension.
-The renormalized \BV quantization in the above fashion is analyzed in \cite{GG, LLG} for topological quantum mechanics.
-In particular, it is shown in \cite{LLG} that the renormalized quantum master equation can be identified with the geometric equation of Fedosov's abelian connection \cite{Fedosov} on Weyl bundles over symplectic manifolds.
+The simplest nontrivial cases are quantum mechanical models, which can be viewed as quantum field theories in one dimension.
+An an example, consider the classical mechanical system with phase space a symplectic manifold $X$.
+Fedosov \cite{Fedosov} gave a beautiful construction of deformation quantization on $X$, which amounts to constructing a flat connection (called an abelian connection) on the Weyl bundle over $X$.
+It turns out that such geometric data has a precise quantum field theory interpretation in terms of effective renormalization \cite{GG, LLG,GLX}.
+It is shown in \cite{LLG} that every Fedosov deformation quantization arises from a perturbative quantization of topological mechanics.
+More precisely, every solution to the renormalized quantum master equation produces a Fedosov's abelian connection.
 The algebraic nature of this correspondence is reviewed in Section \ref{section-example}.
-Such a correspondence leads to a simple geometric approach to algebraic index theorem \cite{Fedosov-index,Nest-Tsygan}, where the index formula follows from the homotopic renormalization group flow together with an equivariant localization of BV integration \cite{LLG}.
+Such a correspondence leads to a geometric approach to the algebraic index theorem \cite{Fedosov-index,Nest-Tsygan}, where the index formula follows from the homotopic renormalization group flow together with an exact semi-classical approximation via BV integration \cite{LLG,GLX}.